 We have a large family as well with six children.
 Their ages are 15, 14, 12, 11, 7 and 6.
 Five of them are boys who seem to be constantly hungry so grocery dollars must be well spent.
 First, we buy half a beef from a local farmer, a whole pig and numerous whole chickens.
 I spend Sunday afternoons preparing snacks for kids' lunches.
 The Sunday evening meal is usually quite large as the leftovers form the basis of the meals for the week.
 For example, if I prepare a roast dinner, the leftover roast can become beef stroganoff, beef stir-fry, sweet and sour beef strips, etc. later in the week.
 This helps to make the meal planning for the week a bit easier (and quicker).
 We cook from scratch and make things like beef and cabbage buns, homemade pizza pops, burritos, etc. in large quantities and freeze them for those hungry teenagers to eat as snacks.

 Kid's activities are carefully chosen.
 There is only so much that we can do or afford, especially as we are a one-income family.
 One thing that helps with the activity budget is that I ask grandparents or anyone else who buys my children presents for activity type gifts.
 These are things like swim passes, movie passes, or a membership to a science museum.
-My husband and I organize a hockey league where anyone who shows up to the rink is divided into two teams and plays for the allotted ice time.
+My husband and I organized a hockey league where anyone who shows up to the rink is divided into two teams and plays for the allotted ice time.
 All six of our children play (at different times given their age).
 All six also play soccer on five different teams.
 We are fortunate that we live in a small community so everyone pitches in to help.
 I may take someone else's child to their game and they may take one of mine to another.
 This is the time of year where my slow cooker and I are best friends as the kid's activities may cause them to be home for supper at different times.
 The older kids also participate in school sports such as football and basketball.